tan-x/readme_generator/template.md

 <img class="avatar" alt="avatar" src="AVATAR" width="72" height="72">

-If you have any questions about the repo, open an issue or contact [USERNAME](USERURL) directly at EMAIL.
+If you have any questions about the repo, open an issue or contact [USER_NAME](USERURL) directly at EMAIL.